futakw/starter-academic/content/publication/7_MergePrint/index.md

 ---
-title: "[ACL'25 Main] MergePrint: Merge-Resistant Fingerprints for Robust Black-box Ownership Verification of Large Language Models"
+title: "MergePrint: Merge-Resistant Fingerprints for Robust Black-box Ownership Verification of Large Language Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here